Pádraig

 SpaceX

-I ran environmental test campaigns on V1.0 constellation attitude determination and control hardware, designed Starlink gateway gimbal actuator control boards, and worked on flight simulation framework.
+Environmental test campaigns on V1.0 Starlink ADCS hardware, gimbal actuator control board design, and flight simulation framework development.

-Designed, built, and test flight hardware and software for star trackers on the next generation constellation.
-Wrote online star tracker debris filtering algorithms.
-And some other stuff.
+Designed, built, and tested flight hardware and software for next-generation constellation star trackers.
+Wrote online debris filtering algorithms.